Cruiser Class Sailing Instructions

 The Racing Marks may be designated on the Notice Board.

-- Mid Channel – The permanent channel marker in the center of the race area.
+- Mid Channel- – Red Cardinal Mark in the middle of the bay

 The Committee Boat will normally be “Club Red” or a RIB rigid rescue craft.
 The start line will be the flagpole on the Committee Boat and an outer limit mark.
 If an inner limit buoy is laid off the committee boat, no boat may pass between the inner limit buoy and the committee boat at any time.